bitnami/containers/bitnami/mariadb/README.md

 ## Setting the root password on first run

+The root user and password can easily be setup with the Bitnami MariaDB Docker image using the following environment variables:

+ - `MARIADB_ROOT_USER`: The database admin user.
+Defaults to `root`.
+ - `MARIADB_ROOT_PASSWORD`: The database admin user password.
+No defaults.

-Passing the `MARIADB_ROOT_PASSWORD` environment variable when running the image for the first time will set the password of the root user to the value of `MARIADB_ROOT_PASSWORD`.
+Passing the `MARIADB_ROOT_PASSWORD` environment variable when running the image for the first time will set the password of the `MARIADB_ROOT_USER` user to the value of `MARIADB_ROOT_PASSWORD`.

 ```bash
 docker run --name mariadb -e MARIADB_ROOT_PASSWORD=password123 bitnami/mariadb:latest